 When Your Child Has a Brain Tumor

 The brain is part of the body's nervous system.
 Your child's ability to think, learn, speak, feel emotion, and reason are all controlled by the brain.
 The brain also controls basic body functions such as movement, sensation, breathing, and heartbeat.
 A brain tumor can affect your child's brain function and threaten his or her overall health.
-Your child’s healthcare provider will help you understand the specific type of brain tumor your child has and tell you more about treatment options for your child.
+Any changes in personality or behavior should be brought to the attention of your child's healthcare provider.
+For younger children, any loss of developmental milestones, such as crawling, standing, or walking, will need to be addressed.If your child is found to have a brain injury, your child's healthcare provider will help you understand the specific type of brain tumor your child has and tell you more about treatment options for your child.

 A brain tumor is a mass of abnormal cells in the brain.
 It can have the following characteristics:

-A tumor can be primary (started in the brain).
-Or, a tumor can be metastatic (traveled to the brain from another part of the body).
-In children, primary tumors are more common than metastatic tumors.
+- A tumor can be primary (started in the brain).
+Or, a tumor can be metastatic (a cancer that traveled to the brain from another part of the body).
+In children, primary tumors are much more common than metastatic tumors.

 A brain tumor can affect each child differently.
 Common symptoms of a brain tumor include:

-Paralysis or weakness in one part or side of the body
+- Paralysis, weakness, or numbness in one part or side of the body

 Your child will likely see a pediatric neurologist or a pediatric neurosurgeon for diagnosis and treatment.
 These are doctors who specialize in neurologic problems.
 In addition, other specialists and healthcare providers may be involved in your child's care.

-MRI or CT scan to provide detailed pictures of the brain.
+- MRI or CT scan to provide detailed pictures of the brain.
 These help the doctor determine tumor size and location.
-With either test, fluid called contrast dye may be used to make a tumor easier to see.
+With either test, fluid called contrast dye may be injected into a vein beforehand to make a tumor easier to see.

-Stereotactic biopsy to learn more about the tumor type and whether it is benign or malignant.
+- Stereotactic biopsy to learn more about the tumor type and whether it is benign or malignant.
 During this procedure, a small sample of tumor tissue is taken for lab testing.
 The tumor is analyzed and given a grade.
-The grade is based on how fast new tumor cells are forming and how quickly they are spreading into surrounding tissue.
+The grade is based on how abnormal the tumor cells look.
+It gives an idea of how fast new tumor cells are forming and how quickly they are spreading into surrounding tissue.

 Treatment for a brain tumor varies for every child.
 Each treatment also carries possible risks and complications.
 Your child's doctor will discuss specific treatments with you.
 Possible treatments include:

-Radiation to destroy tumor cells with x-ray beams.
+- Radiation to destroy tumor cells with X-ray beams.
 There are two types of radiation: focused and whole brain.
-With focused radiation, x-ray beams are aimed at the tumor and the area around it.
-With whole-brain radiation, x-ray beams are used on the entire brain.
+With focused radiation, X-ray beams are aimed at the tumor and the area around it.
+With whole-brain radiation, X-ray beams are used on the entire brain.
 This method is more commonly used to treat multiple tumors.
 In addition to traditional radiation, stereotactic radiosurgery may also be used.
-It involves directing several high doses of radiation to a specific area in the brain with the aid of specialized equipment.
+It involves directing several high doses of radiation to a specific area in the brain from different angles with the aid of specialized equipment.